 For those who suffer from “burnout” there are some studies that show unique characteristics in these individuals.
 Burnout prone individuals are:

-Here are a few more definitions and explanations of burnout:
+Here are a few more basic definitions of burnout:

 How are your dealing with the issue of burnout?